 The City of Newberg has spent the last several years completing planning to set the stage for an urban renewal plan which is a key implementation tool.
 The City updated all infrastructure master plans.
-The updates to the Transportation System Plan, Waster Master Plan, Wastewater Master Plan were technical updates that consisted of addendums to the current master plans and the Newberg Comprehensive Plan.
+The updates to the Transportation System Plan, Waster Master Plan, Wastewater Master Plan were technical updates that consisted of addendums to the current master plans. and the Newberg Comprehensive Plan.
 In addition, the City prepared the Riverfront Master Plan and the Downtown Improvement Plan.
 Newberg has also completed the A NewBERG Vision, and the Newberg Economic Development Strategy, Newberg Strategic Tourism Plan, Newberg Housing Needs Analysis, Newberg Economic Opportunity Analysis, and the Urban Renewal Feasibility Study.
-All of this planning has led to the formation of the Newberg Urban Renewal Agency (Agency) and the preparation of the Newberg Urban Renewal Plan (Plan).
+All of this planning has led to the formation of the Newberg Urban Renewal Agency (Agency) and the preparation of the Newberg Urban Renewal Plan).

 Opportunity for public input was provided for each planning document used as a basis for this urban renewal plan.
-The City also convened a Citizens Advisory Committee (CAC) comprised of representatives of the , Newberg City Council, Chehalem Park and Recreation District, Tualatin Valley Fire and Rescue (TVF&R), Newberg School District, Chehalem Valley Chamber of Commerce, business owners and community members.
+The City also convened an Ad Hoc Urban Renewal Citizens Advisory Committee (CAC) comprised of representatives of the Newberg City Council, Chehalem Park and Recreation District, Tualatin Valley Fire and Rescue (TVF&R), Newberg School District, Chehalem Valley Chamber of Commerce, business owners and community members.
 The CAC provided input on the boundary, proposed projects and finances for the urban renewal area.
-The Citizens Advisory Committee met fourteen times, unanimously approved the projects in the Plan and at their May 24, 2021 meeting.
+The Citizens Advisory Committee met fourteen times and at their last meeting on May 24, 2021 unanimously approved the projects in the Plan and unanimously recommended the Newberg Urban Renewal Plan and Report be forwarded to the Newberg Urban Renewal Agency for referral to taxing districts and to the Newberg City Council for adoption.

 Materials were posted online during the feasibility study phase of the project including a series of videos to explain urban renewal.
 The briefings at the City Council and Planning Commission have been open public meetings.
 Additional opportunties for public input were at an online Open House on April 7, 2021, the Newberg Urban Renewal Agency (Agency) meeting on June 7, 021, Newberg Planning Commission meeting on July 8, 2021 and the Newberg City Council public hearing on August 2, 2021.
-The City Council public hearing was noticed to owners of real property within the City of Newberg via U.S. Mail and mailed indivdually to all property owners outside the city limits within the Urban Renewal Boundary.
+The City Council public hearing was noticed to all property owners in the City of Newberg and mailed to all property owners outside the city limits but within the urban renewal area.

 The Newberg 2021 Urban Renewal Plan Area (Area), shown in Figure 1, consists of approximately 599.73 total acres: 452 acres of land in tax lots and 147.73 acres of public rights-of-way.
 It is anticipated that the Plan will take thirty years of tax increment collections to implement.
-The maximum amount of indebtedness that may be issued for the Plan is not to exceed \$114,900,000 (One Hundred Fourteen Million, Nine Hundred

-Thousand Dollars.
-Detailed financial analysis is in the Report accompanying the Newberg Urban Renewal Plan.
+The maximum amount of indebtedness that may be issued for the Plan is \$106,400,000 (One Hundred Six Million Four Hundred Thousand dollars).
+Detailed financial analysis is in the Report accompanying the Newberg Urban Renewal Plan .